kalabharath/pcs_driven_iterative_resampling/README.md

 See the README files in all of the folders in the "./sample_run" for detailed explanation of different files and scripts needed for running the protocol.
 Please modify all of the relevant files for your own protein system. </br>

 # Dependencies
--Rosetta, any version from 2015- till date.
+-Rosetta, any version from 2015 - till date.
+Last tested on version 3.8.
 Download from https://www.rosettacommons.org/software/academic </br>
 -Compile Rosetta on any cluster or supercomputer with MPI enabled. </br>
 -The current scripts are written for PBS load balancer, modify yourself for any other job submission platforms. </br>
 -Python 2.7 </br>